criteo/mesos-command-modules/README.md

 look at the logs to confirm that your scripts are called when some of your configured events are triggered.

+Note: com_criteo_mesos_CommandIsolator2, com_criteo_mesos_CommandIsolator3, ... are also defined to allow to have several distinct isolators.

 ## Build Instructions

 ```shell